indico/indico-user-docs/user_guide/webcast_recording.md

 # How to book Webcast or simply Recording for an event in Indico.

+The CERN Webcast Service opens CERN lectures, meetings and seminars to universities, schools and to the general public.
+This service allows you to watch live events from equipped rooms on http://webcast.cern.ch and provides video recording of these events for future viewing.

+This short video guides you through Webcast/Recording booking via Indico.

+<iframe width="576" height="360" frameborder="0" src="https://cds.cern.ch/video/2276014?showTitle=true" allowfullscreen></iframe>

 Go to your Indico event management page.

 Make sure that the event takes place in a room that is **equipped** with webcast and Recording!